guifel/nocust-client-doc/README.md

 ### Commit-Chain Transfer - Full Example

-The following code sets up the library and transfers 0 fETH 🤪 from Bob 🙋‍♂️ to Alice 🙋‍♀️ (test using node).
+The following code sets up the client and transfers 0 fETH 🤪 from Bob 🙋‍♂️ to Alice 🙋‍♀️ (test using node).

 ```typescript
 import web3 from 'Web3' // Web3 1.0.0-beta.36 only for now